Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/README-forking.md

         git rebase upstream/main

-If you've rebased your branch onto upstream/master you may need to force the push in order to push it to your own forked repository on GitHub.
+If you've rebased your branch onto upstream/main you may need to force the push in order to push it to your own forked repository on GitHub.
 You'd do that with:

-        git push -f origin master
+        git push -f origin main

 You only need to use the -f the first time after you've rebased.